Back to CUED Health and Saftey Home Page

 8) The user will then be officially authorised to use the described laser(s) or system(s)in the risk assessment and local rules.

-9) A copy of the completed Risk Assessment and Local Rules must be placed at the site of the experiment and be ready for inspection.
+9) A paper or electronic copy of the laser safety risk assessment form and local rules must be available at the site of the experiment and be ready for inspection.

 10) Any changes to the experiment must be stated as an amendment or re-issue of the risk assessement and local rules and be sent to the CUED DLSO.